The Big Send-off: Scalable and Performant Collectives for Deep Learning: Motivation

-\begin{itemize} \item We analyze the limitations of existing communication libraries, Cray-MPICH and RCCL, for all-gather and reduce-scatter collectives in parallel deep learning workloads. \item We develop optimized implementations of these collectives in PCCL, with a focus on effectively utilizing system resources and ensuring scalability in latency bound scenarios. \item We conduct end-to-end benchmarking of large-scale LLM training workloads to validate the practical benefits of our optimizations, demonstrating significant speedups in training throughput. \end{itemize}
+The paper makes the following key contributions: \begin{itemize} \item We analyze the limitations of existing communication libraries -- Cray-MPICH, NCCL, and RCCL on Perlmutter and Frontier for all-gather and reduce-scatter operations in parallel deep learning workloads. \item We develop optimized implementations of all-gather, reduce-scatter, and all-reduce in PCCL, with a focus on effectively utilizing system resources and ensuring scalability for large messages and GPU counts. \item We demonstrate substantial performance speedups over RCCL on 2048 GCDs of Frontier -- up to 168$\times$ for reduce-scatter, 33$\times$ for all-gather and 10$\times$ for all-reduce.
+More modest but still significant gains up to 5.7$\times$ over NCCL are observed on Perlmutter. \item We benchmark the performance of multi-billion-parameter LLM training workloads to validate the practical benefits of our optimizations, demonstrating significant speedups in training throughput: up to 4.9$\times$ speedup over RCCL in DeepSpeed ZeRO-3 training, and up to 2.4$\times$ speedup over RCCL in DDP training. \end{itemize}